la2050/challenge/_2021/connect/living-through-giving-foundation.md

   networks reach tens of thousands of individuals who engage with us.
 Many folks have expressed interest in joining events, with the hope that meals would be distributed in areas near their own homes, such as beach cities, mid city, Hollywood, Koreatown, and around downtown Los Angeles.
 This current time is unique, however, in that we will request volunteers to RSVP in advance, and to the nature of their participation, so that we do our part in keeping this initiative safe and socially distanced.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '48000' Describe how Los Angeles County will be different if your work is successful.: >- Our impact is to address food insecurity, feed a large number of people experiencing homelessness in the LA area, and connect LA residents through a
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '48000' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '1200' Describe how Los Angeles County will be different if your work is successful.: >- Our impact is to address food insecurity, feed a large number of people experiencing homelessness in the LA area, and connect LA residents through a